-We have completed our assurance engagement to report on the compilation of unaudited pro forma financial information of China Smartpay Group Holdings Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") prepared by the directors of the Company (the "Directors") for illustrative purposes only.
-The unaudited pro forma financial information consists of the unaudited pro forma consolidated statement of assets and liabilities at 31 March 2014 and related notes as set out on pages V-4 to V-8 of the circular in connection with the proposed acquisition of 33% interest of Wei Ke Rui Si Online (Beijing) Technology Company Limited ("Beijing Weike", English translation of 微科睿思在線(北京)科技有限公司 for identification purpose only) and its 90%-owned subsidiary namely Open Union Network Technology Services Limited (English translation of 開聯通網絡技術服務有限公司 for identification purpose only) (the "Target Group", together with the Group hereinafter collectively referred to as the "Enlarged Group") (the "Proposed Acquisition") dated 1 September 2014 (the "Circular").
-The applicable criteria on the basis of which the Directors have compiled the unaudited pro forma financial information are described on pages V-4 to V-8 of the Circular.
+We have completed our assurance engagement to report on the compilation of unaudited pro forma financial information of China Smartpay Group Holdings Limited (the "Company") and its subsidiaries (collectively referred to as the "Group") prepared by the directors of the Company (the "Directors") for illustrative purpose only.
+The unaudited pro forma financial information consists of the unaudited pro forma consolidated statement of financial position at 30 September 2014, the unaudited pro forma consolidated statement of comprehensive income and the unaudited pro forma consolidated statement of cash flows for the year ended 31 March 2014, and related notes as set out on pages VI-5 to VI-17 of the circular in connection with the proposed acquisition of the remaining 67% equity interest of Wei Ke Rui Si Online (Beijing) Technology Company Limited ("Beijing Weike", English translation of 微科睿思在線 (北京)科技有限公司 for identification purpose only) and its 90%-owned subsidiary namely Open Union Network Technology Services Limited ("Open Union", English translation of 開聯通網絡技術服務有限公司 for identification purpose only) (the "Target Group", together with the Group hereinafter collectively referred to as the "Enlarged Group") (the "Proposed Acquisition") dated 29 December 2014 (the "Circular").
+The applicable criteria on the basis of which the Directors have compiled the unaudited pro forma financial information are described on pages VI-5 to VI-17 of the Circular.